RINS at Work

-RINS offers a unique opportunity for volunteers to participate in scientific research as “citizen scientists“ for a long-term raptor nest monitoring project.
-Since RINS beginnings in 2000, a dedicated corps of over 1,200 volunteers have contributed 10,673 days in the field while spending 101,110 hours collecting and processing data.
-This same group of volunteers has driven 1,001,654 miles to monitor raptor nests throughout five BLM Field Office jurisdictions in Utah.
-A conservative valuation estimate of this exemplary effort is $3,379,260.
-This data collection effort has resulted in the largest raptor database in the State of Utah with over 5,300 nests and 60,178 monitoring records.
+RINS offers a unique opportunity for volunteers to participate in scientific research as “citizen scientists“ in a long-term raptor nest monitoring project.
+Since RINS beginnings in 2000, a dedicated corps of over 2,091 volunteers have contributed 129,574 hours collecting and processing data.
+This same group of volunteers has driven 1,332,725 miles to monitor raptor nests throughout nine BLM Field Office jurisdictions in Utah.
+A conservative valuation estimate of this exemplary effort is $4,131,556.
+This data collection effort has resulted in the largest raptor database in the State of Utah with over 5,268 nests and 75,283 monitoring records.

 The geographic scope of the RINS project has expanded exponentially over time.
 In 2000, RINS began monitoring Tooele, Rich, Summit, Wasatch, Utah, Salt Lake, Morgan and Weber counties.
 In 2008, Millard and Juab counties were added to the effort.
-Then in 2012, Box Elder, Duchesne, Daggett, Uintah, Carbon, Emery, Sanpete, San Juan and Grand counties were added to the roster of 19 counties monitored by RINS volunteers.
+Then in 2012, Box Elder, Duchesne, Daggett, Uintah, Carbon, Emery, Sanpete, San Juan and Grand counties were added.
+In 2018 Beaver, Iron and Washington counties will be added to the roster of now 26 counties monitored by RINS volunteers.

 A state of the art online data entry system began development in 2005, and became fully functional by 2008 for use by volunteers.
 This data system provides real-time access to monitoring data, volunteer activity and current reports.
 Long-term use of this information provides a broad range of applications, including agency land management, protection of raptor species, trends in raptor dynamics, and information on specific raptor species.
 RINS data has allowed land managers to protect active nests and prime nesting habitat from threats such as wild fires, human activity, electrocutions and power line strikes.
 It provides data where action can be taken proactively to protect nest sites and prime raptor habitat.